NeuroTechX/ntx_slack_archive/eegdata.md

  >Hmm, then how should I have done the sampling?
 At the beginning I thought of removing the last samples (it is 8 hours recording: then the last 1 hour).
 To avoid the "using the future to predict the past".

+11/21/2017 4:37 PM

+ **alexandre.barachant** :

+ >your problem is subject identification from EEG right ?